awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Customer Master Keys \(CMKs\)<a name="master_keys"></a>

-Customer master keys are the primary resources in AWS KMS
+Customer master keys are the primary resources in AWS KMS\.

 A *customer master key* \(CMK\) is a logical representation of a master key\.
 The CMK includes metadata, such as the key ID, creation date, description, and key state\.
 The CMK also contains the key material used to encrypt and decrypt data\.